nasa/astrobee/gnc/ctl_mpc/README.md

 3. In the second terminal, you can send the astrobee on a mission!
 E.g. run: `rosrun executive teleop_tool -move -relative -pos "0 -1 0"`

-### (OPTIONAL in case you want to tune MPC parameters)
+### (OPTIONAL in case you want to tune params/settings that are unavailable for change in the C++ code)
-5. Open `/solver/generate_solver.py` and tune the costs, constraints, etc. to your liking.
+5. Open `/solver/generate_solver.py` and tune the settings to your liking.
 Then run `python generate_solver.py`

 6. Re-build the package.
 You can do this by making sure you are in the package root folder (e.g. `$ASTROBEE_WS/gnc/ctl_acados_mpc`) and running `catkin build --this --no-deps`

 ## Acknowledgements
-A special thanks to Pedro Roque for instights, bug-fixing help and code contribution.
+A special thanks to Pedro Roque for instights, bug-fixing help and code contribution in the CMakeLists.txt.